dalanndann/Dann-s-Beginner-Java/README.md

 # Dann-s-Beginner-Java
 <p>Welcome to my first repository!</p>

-<p> This is where I will upload my exercises from a Java-for-Beginners ebook.</p>
+<p> This is where I upload my exercises/outputs based on a Java-for-Beginners ebook.</p>
     It's not much, but I'm a beginner anyway!

 <p> I put comments on my works.
 They reflect my insights and thoughts at the moment of writi-- err, in this case, coding. </br>